 DIY or Paying a Pro

 In almost all cases, the labor exceeds the cost of the parts.
-Fret wire is relatively cheap, and you should be looking at under $20 in materials for a refret (excluding binding and other finish adjustments).
-The labor on the other hand can cost significantly more (10 to 20 times more in some cases), depending on the skill of the tech or luthier, and any complexities of the guitar you’re having refretted.
+Fret wire is relatively cheap and you should be looking at under $20 in materials for a refret (excluding binding and other finish adjustments).
+The labor, on the other hand, can cost significantly more (10 to 20 times more in some cases), depending on the skill of the tech or luthier and any complexities of the guitar you’re having refretted.

-Doing the work yourself can save a lot of money (especially if you have some experience with building guitars), but bear in mind, if you don’t already own the proper tools, you might end up spending close to what it would have cost to have a professional take care of it.
+Doing the work yourself can save a lot of money (especially if you have some experience with building guitars), but bear in mind, if you don’t already own the proper tools, you might end up spending close to what it would cost to have a professional take care of it.

 Fretboard Wood

-How do I Know When my Guitar Needs a Refret?
+How Do I Know When My Guitar Needs a Refret?

 Especially if frets wear unevenly, you’ll start to notice intonation issues that get progressively worse.
 Intonation is how well your guitar stays in tune at all points on the fretboard.
 If a fret is overly worn in comparison to the others, you’ll have to push down further to fret a note, which will bend strings sharp as more movement is required.